Programer6/Delta-Forge/README.md

 ## Project Goals
 The vision for the Delta-Forge was to create a delta printer that excels in several key areas:
-- **Performance:** Utilize a rigid all-metal frame and a linear rail motion system to achieve high-speed while keeping high-quality prints.
+- Utilize a rigid all-metal frame and a linear rail motion system to achieve high-speed while keeping high-quality prints.
-- **Compact Footprint:** Design a printer with a small-form-factor that doesn't sacrifice build volume unnecessarily.
+- Design a printer with a small-form-factor that doesn't sacrifice build volume unnecessarily.
 Ideal for a desk or a small workshop.
-- **Aesthetics:** Draw inspiration from sleek sci-fi designs, moving away from a purely utilitarian look.
+- Draw inspiration from sleek sci-fi designs, moving away from a purely utilitarian look.
 I want to make it something I proud to display!
-- **Accessibility:** Use commonly available parts and components in the 3D printing community to make sourcing straightforward.
+- Use commonly available parts and components in the 3D printing community to make sourcing straightforward.

 ## Why I designed this 3D printer:
 Well in simple words I am addicted to 3D printers design & since I don't own oen I want to get my hands on every type of 3D printer that is out there!